 Please Note:

-The clear majority of annual NO survey data submissions have been providing the information needed by CAL FIRE, though outliers always exist.
 The following annotated list is intended to assist submitters with topics to address within their submissions.
-If past submissions have typically not resulted in request for additional information, continuing to submit information in your existing manner should be sufficient.
-However, consideration of providing additional information from the list (if pertinent) is encouraged as the intent of the associated guidance is to reduce the number of instances in which CAL FIRE must request additional information.
+If past submissions have typically not resulted in request for additional information, continuing to submit information in your existing manner is likely sufficient.

 Examples of information pertinent to Annual submission of updated NSO survey amendment requests

-Most annual NSO survey data submissions provide the information needed by CAL FIRE for review.
 The following annotated list is intended to assist submitters with topics to address within their submissions.
-Providing additional information from the list (if pertinent) is encouraged and may expedite requests as the intent of the guidance is to reduce the instances in which CAL FIRE may request additional information.
+Providing additional information from the list (if pertinent) is encouraged and may expedite requests as the intent of the guidance is to reduce the instances in which CAL FIRE is compelled to request additional information.

 Content of submission: Narrative summary of what is being submitted (e.g., 6-visit surveys, spot checks, 2nd-year, 5th-year, etc., etc.).
 Please also note whether past survey results were provided in the original plan (Section 5) or submitted in request for previous amendments, date when the SPOWDB was last accessed to determine whether new or moved AC(s) may impact survey efforts or operation of the approved timber harvesting plan.

-Survey Effort Summary: Summary of survey effort (dates of survey, variation of station visit order through the season, # of survey nights required for complete (coverage) visits.
+Survey Effort Summary: Summary of survey effort (dates of survey, variation of station visit order through the season, # of survey nights necessary for complete (coverage) visits.

 Survey Coverage and Access Issues: Discussion of any property access issues that preclude survey or activity center(AC) searches or monitoring due to lack of access permission, safety, blowdown, snow, etc.